 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates the following funds; a General Fund to account for its general operations and internal account activities, and a Special Revenue Fund to account for Federal grant programs.
-The General Fund is considered to be a major fund.
-Data from the other governmental funds are combined into a single aggregate presentation.
+The School operates the following funds; a General Fund to account for its general operations and internal account activities; a Debt Service Fund to account for long-term debt; a Capital Projects Fund to account for financial resources that are restricted, committed or assigned to expenditures for capital outlays; and a Special Revenue Fund to account for Federal grant programs.
+For reporting purposes, all funds are considered major funds.

 The School adopts an annual budget for its governmental funds.
-A budgetary comparison schedule, as required, has been provided for the General Fund to demonstrate compliance with the budget.
+A budgetary comparison schedule, as required, has been provided for the General Fund and Major Special Revenue Fund to demonstrate compliance with the budget.